tortellini-tools/action/README.md

 ```

 Tortellini action will generate `.tortellini/out/index.html` file and `.tortellini/out/<GitHub user or organization>/<GitHub repository>/scan-report-web-app.html` files.

-The HTML files can be downloaded from [your workflow page](https://github.com/actions/upload-artifact#where-does-the-upload-go) by using GitHubs upload-artifact action.
+The HTML files can be downloaded from the workflow page (see the documentation of the [`Upload a Build Artifact` GitHub action](https://github.com/actions/upload-artifact#where-does-the-upload-go)).
+After unzipping the `index.html` can be viewed in a web browser.

-To view the HTML files directly you could upload the `.tortellini/out` folder to a web server like an AWS S3 bucket.

 ## Developer documentation